Medieval Road Movies: Ibn Ezra’s Hay ben Meqitz

 The 1st Hour:

-I will lead us through group reading of selections from Ibn Ezra’s Hay ben Meqitz while sharing a lot of background and scholarly insights about the material as we go along.
+I will lead us through echo reading of selections from Ibn Ezra’s Hay ben Meqitz while sharing scholarly insights about the material as we go along.
 I expect really lively discussion in the chat box of the zoom room.
 As an educator, it is always my intention to create a space in which we can think and learn alongside one another safely and experimentally.
 I am not here to tell you WHAT to think, but rather to get you THINKING.

 I ask that you come to the workshop with respect for what we each know and do not know with an eye toward experimentation and questioning, and (ego-wise) a willingness (in the words of Algerian writer Houria Bouteldja) "to lower what rises."

 As we shift into the second hour, I will present a variety of writing prompts based on the material and we shall write together till about ten minutes before class ends.
 I will be DJ’ing and keeping the vibe throughout.
 In those last ten minutes, anyone who wishes to read out loud what they wrote may do so.

 A bit about me: